learn-co-students/hello-world-ruby-cb-gh-000/README.md

 ## Instructions

-Get started by opening this lab with `learn open` or by clicking the Open button in Learn.
+Get started by clicking the Open button in Learn.

 ### Creating a File

-First, let's make sure that we are in the lab's directory.
-If you are using the Learn IDE and used the Open command, you will automatically be in the correct directory.
-Otherwise, you should use `cd` to navigate into the directory of this lab, named something along the lines of `hello-world-ruby` (might be `hello-world-ruby-q-000` or `hello-world-ruby-v-000`).
-You can confirm you are in the correct directory by typing `pwd` in your terminal and you should see a path similar to: `/home/aviflombaum/code/labs/hello-world-ruby-q-000`.

-The next step is to create a text file called `hello_world.rb` within the lab directory.
+You will need to create a text file called `hello_world.rb` within the lab's directory.
 The `.rb` file extension is a common convention for specifying the language of the file - in this case, Ruby.
-You can create a file by making a new file in your favorite text editor and saving it into this lab's directory.
-Or you can type `touch hello_world.rb` within your terminal assuming you've navigated into this lab's directory with `cd` (note, however, that you won't see any output in Terminal with `touch`).
-If you are using the Learn IDE, you can then open this file for editing with `atom hello_world.rb` or navigate to the file in the editor's file browser and double click to open it.
+To create this, in the Learn IDE's terminal type `touch hello_world.rb`.
+If that worked as expected, you should now see the file appear in the file browser.
+You can open this file by double clicking on it in the file browser or by typing `atom hello_world.rb`.
+You should now see an empty file open in your text editor, ready to be edited.

 ### Writing Code